Bugines Batik Costume

 $

-Bugines while batik can be considered both an art and a craft, it is becoming increasingly popular and well-known among modern artists all over the world as a marvelously creative medium that can be used in a variety of ways.
-Decorating fabric with wax and dye has been done for hundreds of years in various countries of the world, including China, Japan, India, South America, and Europe, and has been passed down through the generations.
+Bugines, while batik costumes can be considered both an art and a craft, are becoming increasingly popular and well-known among modern artists worldwide as a marvelously creative medium that can be used in various ways.
+Decorating fabric with wax and dye has been done for hundreds of years in various countries, including China, Japan, India, South America, and Europe.
+It has been passed down through the generations.

-On the Indonesian island of Java, batik is an old technique that is still practiced today, resulting in some of the world's best batik cloth being produced.
-The name "batik" comes from the Javanese word "tik," which literally translates as "dot."
-In the Indonesian language, batik is both a verb (to batik) and a noun (a batik, an object formed by batiking!).
-Batik is often created on a fabric surface (such as cotton, silk, linen, rayon, or hemp), but the methods of batik can also be applied to other surfaces such as paper, wood, leather, and even porcelain.
+On the Indonesian island of Java, batik is an old technique still practiced today, producing some of the world's best batik costume and dress.
+The name "batik" comes from the Javanese word "tik," which translates as "dot."
+In Indonesian, batik is a verb (to batik) and a noun (a batik, an object formed by batiking to make unique costumes).
+Batik is often created on a fabric surface (such as cotton, silk, linen, rayon, or hemp), but the batik methods can also be applied to other surfaces, such as paper, wood, leather, and even porcelain.

-In order to create a batik, selected regions of the pattern are blocked out by spreading hot wax over them.
-Then a dye is placed on top of the waxed areas, and the parts of the design that were covered in wax resist the dye and retain their original color.
-Despite the fact that a simple batik is only one layer of wax and one dye, the waxing and dying process can be repeated numerous times in order to produce more complicated and colorful designs.
+To create a batik, selected regions of the pattern are blocked out by spreading hot wax over them.
+Then, a dye is placed on top of the waxed areas, and the parts of the design that were covered in wax resist the dye and retain their original color.
+Even though a simple batik is only one layer of wax and one dye to save time and keep the original price low, the waxing and dying process can be repeated numerous times to produce more complicated and colorful designs, then the seller, tailor business, or even stylist business can set a higher price for the batik costumes.
 Following the final color, the wax is removed with hot water, and the fabric is ready to be worn or shown.

-Of all the resist methods, batik is historically the most expressive and delicate of them all.
-As the number of techniques available to artists continues to grow, they have the ability to experiment with each process in a way that is both versatile and extremely exciting.
-The process of batik brings in unexpected elements of surprise and joy, which is why so many artists find it so interesting and even addictive to work with it.
+Batik is historically the most expressive and delicate of all the resist methods.
+As the number of techniques available to artists continues to grow, they can experiment with each process in a versatile and fascinating way.
+The process of batik brings in unexpected elements of surprise and joy, which is why so many artists find it so exciting and even addictive to work with it.

 Buginese People